The-JBrowser-Team/JBrowser-v4/README.md

 # JBrowser-v4 - The Open-Source Internet
 JBrowser is a simple open-source browser coded in Python and HTML CSS.

+**To Install**: Download this .zip pakage you would like from this respirtory.
+This will include the application, the source code, and the license PDF.

 ## Why Do We Exist?
 JBrowser was created with three core principles in mind: